 It may cost a little extra to keep the dog or cat cool, but in the long run it’s worth it for the health and safety of your pet.

 At Bonney, Plumbing, Heating & Air we specialize in taking care of air conditioning needs for humans and their furry four legged friends.
-Call Bonney for an air conditioner tune-up or diagnostic at 800-444-0551.
+Contact Bonney today for an air conditioner tune-up in Sacramento and Concord.
 We would be happy to help your pets stay cool while you are away.